 Great Lakes Energy told the Record-Eagle yesterday that warming weather with stronger winds could push power restoration into the weekend, although the utility said the majority of their members should be back on line by Thursday, possibly earlier.

 UPDATE 3/6, 1:05 p.m.

 A press release from Great Lakes Energy indicates that 10,347 members remain without power as of late this morning, including customers in Antrim, Charlevoix, Crawford, Emmet, and Kalkaska counties.
 Current outage information is updated every 15 minutes at www.gtlakes.com/storm-central.

-Cherryland Electric Cooperative's outage center website, http://outage.cecelec.com, indicates that 3,771 members are still without power, down from 4,159 earlier this morning.
-The utility continues to update its Facebook page noting areas that have restored power and where crews are currently working.
-A post to Facebook this morning said they expect a lot of progress to be made today, as they are receiving additional outside assistance.
+Cherryland Electric Cooperative's outage center website, http://outage.cecelec.com, indicates that 7,201 members are currently without power, down from 7,444 this morning.
+The utility continues to update its Facebook page indicating which areas crews are working in to restore power.

 Area utilities are making slow but steady progress restoring power to customers across northwest Michigan.

 Cherryland Electric Cooperative still had 7,815 customers without power Tuesday morning.
 The Grawn-based cooperative still had more than 1,300 customers without power in the Lake Leelanau area, and nearly 1,200 around Lake Ann.
 Hundreds of Cherryland customers were without power around Interlochen, East Bay Township in Grand Traverse County, in the Timberlee area in southern Leelanau County and around Copemish.